PetkoDrenkov/simulations/README.md

 In future, models of other oscillators, like SHO with damping and maybe a string pendulum will be added.\

 ### laser beams
+In the folder 'pictures', 'bgb' stands for Bessel-Gaussian Beam, 'bb' is for Bessel Beam and 'gb' is for Gaussian Beam.
+The intensity of the beams is given by the square of the amplitude in arbitrary units (the distribution is what matters).